kieranroneill/decentralised-voting/README.md

 * [Sinon](http://sinonjs.org/) for spys, stubs and mocking.
 * [Istanbul](https://istanbul.js.org/) for test coverage.

-To run the unit tests simply run:
+To run the unit tests:

 ```bash
 yarn test
 ```

 Once the tests have been completed, coverage reports will be added to a `/coverage` directory.